 • The Center for Disaster Philanthropy (CDP) addresses the flooding that has occurred in the U.S. in 2019 and highlights ways that donors can support affected communities.

-• How does disaster philanthropy fit into your giving strategy?
+• How does disaster relief and recovery fit into your giving strategy?
 Have you shifted to the long-view as suggested by CDP?

 • Read more about the risks of extreme weather occurrences, such as flooding and extreme heat.